What is Black Mold?

 Symptoms of Black Mold

 As mentioned previously, black mold is very toxic to humans and animals.
-Not only can you visually identify the mold, there are some symptoms and warning signs that you can keep an eye out for that can help identify that you have a black mold problem:
+Not only can you visually identify the mold, but there are also some symptoms and warning signs that you can keep an eye out for that can help identify that you have a black mold problem:

 - Breathing problems